 Scenario: You’ve spent the past three days at a trade show.
 You were really good about not answering emails on your phone while on the exhibition floor.
-You ran a lead generation promotion that bought in double the leads over last year…
+You ran a lead generation promotion that brought in double the leads over last year.

 But now it’s Monday.
 You’re back in the office and your inbox is overflowing.
 You’ve downloaded the lead list, but there isn’t possibly enough time to do lead qualification research on all of them—and certainly not enough time to make calls.
 How will you ensure consistent lead follow-up?

-Hopefully you’ve already developed an automated lead nurture program designed to move your new prospects through the sales funnel.
-If so, the only step you need to take upon returning from the show is entering your leads into your CRM.
-If you haven’t constructed a lead nurture program, here’s what one might look like:
+Hopefully you’ve already developed an automated lead nurture program designed to move any new prospects through the sales funnel.
+If so, you can use the format you have already created and the only step you need to take upon returning from the show is entering your leads into your CRM.
+If you haven’t constructed a lead nurture program for trade show leads, here’s what one might include:

 - A few days after the show, send an email thanking the prospect for stopping by your booth.
 Remind him or her of a product featured at the booth, and include a photo.

 - After another week has passed, offer your first piece of content – something small, like a tip sheet or infographic.